Mighty-Finance-Limited/mighty_fin/README.md

 * Windows (Windows Application) Optional

 ### Step Five Run The App
-* There after it should launch and display as expected - Haappy Codding ;)
+* There after it should launch and display as expected - Happy Codding ;)

 # Default Flutter MD Text